DataDog/system-tests/docs/architecture/overview.md

  *Examples of bad candidates:*
   - The .NET tracer must not write invalid IL for it's earliest supported runtime
   - The startup overhead of the Java tracer is less than 3s for a given sample application
+  - The python tracer must not fail to retrieve traces for a version range of the mongodb library

 ## What is system-tests GOOD for?